ychafiqui/pothole_detection/README.md

 # Pothole Detection
-Detec potholes in roads using Deep Learning.
+Detect potholes in roads using Deep Learning.
 Work in progress...